 2. Is it true that the government subsidizes the income for each family member at $900.00 per person?
 How does this work?

 What you're referring to is called the Alaska Permanent Fund Dividend.
 It is a fund the state of Alaska started with the revenue generated from taxes on oil sales.
 The dividend is paid to every Alaskan resident (man, woman, and child) and each year the value of the PFD check varies.
 In 2008 the checks were $3269.00 but only $2,069 of that was actual PFD money, the other $1,200 was a one-time "Alaska Resource Rebate", essentially money to help Alaskan's afford what was (at the time) the incredibly high oil and gas prices for heating their homes during the winter.
 2007's amount was $1,654 but it has been as low as $386.15 in 1983.
-They have generally been over $900.00 dollars since 1990.
+They have generally been over $900.00 dollars since 1990, although in 2013 the amount was exactly $900 even!
 The amount of the dividend is not determined by the price of oil, but by the "realized gains" of the fund, averaged out over 5 years.
 So, essentially the stock market has a bigger effect on dividend checks than the price of oil.

 There are residency requirements; I believe you have to live in Alaska for one year and then you can apply for a PFD the following year.
 The checks are auto deposited in people's accounts or mailed out, in the beginning of October, then you will see big PFD sales everywhere, as local businesses compete for the large influx of cash into the state.
 Parents can also elect to put a portion of their PFDs (or their children's entire PFDs) into college savings funds.